Chapter 3. Discrete Processes and Business Processes

 - Defining an exit node means defining both an exit station object and a variable representing departure events.

 In a PN, all processing nodes have a task queue and an input buffer filled with processing objects that wait to be processed.
-A PN where all processing activities have exactly one abstract resource (often called a "server") is also known as a Queuing Network in Operations Research where processing nodes are called "servers" and processing objects are called "entities" or "jobs".
+A PN where all processing activities have exactly one abstract resource (often called a "server") is also known as a Queuing Network in Operations Research where processing nodes are called "servers" and processing objects are called "customers" or "jobs" (while they are called "entities" in Arena).

 For accommodating resource-constrained activities and Processing Networks, basic OEM and DPMN are extended in two steps.
 The first extension, OEM/DPMN-A, comprises four new information modeling categories (activity types, resource roles, resource pools, and parallel participation) and one new process modeling element (RDAS arrows), while the second extension, OEM/DPMN-PN, comprises a set of four pre-defined object type categories (processing objects, entry stations, processing stations, exit stations), two pre-defined event type categories (arrival events, departure events), one activity type category (processing activities), three node type categories (entry nodes, processing nodes, exit nodes) and one new process modeling element (object flow arrows).